Ortham/ortham.github.io/_posts/2024-05-13-secure-boot-linux.md

 With Windows 10 reaching end of life in October 2025, Windows 11 being a half-baked regression in many ways, and the recent introduction of (more!) advertisements into Windows 11's Start menu, I thought it would be worth looking into how viable switching to Linux would be.
 As part of this, I went through what I use in Windows to check that there's an equivalent in Linux.

 My PC uses Bitlocker full disk encryption with Secure Boot and TPM + PIN unlock, and replicating that on Linux turned out to be more difficult than expected.
 This post is a walkthrough of what's involved, explaining what needs to be done and providing complete step-by-step instructions.
 It's what I wished I'd found when I started looking into the subject.
-I've pieces the information here together from various man pages, blogs and wikis, and linked to them throughout this post.
+I've pieced the information here together from various man pages, blogs and wikis, and linked to them throughout this post.

 ## The Pieces